marsleouf/projet_infra_b2/livrable/proxy_params.md

 }
 ```

-This is a basic configuration of a proxy serveur but at least, it works.
+Disclaimer: This is a very basic configuration of a proxy serveur and can be upgraded in many way, but at least, it works.

 To check it, go have a look on `quentinguiheneuc.fr:81`.
 This is the adress of the proxy server.